Modern Languages and Literatures

 SPAN 109: Introductory Business Spanish

 This introductory course has been designed for students with no prior knowledge of Spanish but with interest in the Hispanic business world.
 This course focuses on initiating and responding to a variety of real-world business situations, such as meeting people, introducing companies, products, or making inquiries.
 Along with acquiring a solid foundation of basic Spanish used in the business world, students are exposed to the culture of selected Spanish-speaking countries.
 The course supports rapid progress in Spanish and aims to prepare students for intermediate-level language study.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Speaking requirements.)
+(This course satisfies Humanities and Speaking Intensive.)

 SPAN 111: Accelerated Spanish

 Spanish 111 is an intensive course designed to develop the ability to speak, read, write and navigate communication situations in the target language.
 Basic vocabulary and grammar are integrated into cultural readings, class discussions, and short compositions to apply the spoken and written language and increase understanding of elements of Spanish-speaking cultures.
 This intensive course is designed for highly motivated students and replaces SPAN110 and 112.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 SPAN 210: Intermediate Spanish

 This course provides a systematic review of the basic elements of Spanish grammar and enhance vocabulary acquisition with emphasis on effective communication.
 Culture-based readings, videos, and a variety of oral and written exercises address historical and social contexts.
 Increased linguistic fluency and cultural understanding prepare students for success in more advanced coursework and study abroad.
 Students should follow with SPAN 212 in spring to complete the year-long sequence.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 SPAN 212: Advanced Intermediate Spanish

 Spanish 212 is an advanced course to continue developing students’ listening, speaking, reading, and writing abilities.
 Some of the course objectives include fostering classroom discussion, writing guided compositions, reviewing grammar topics, and building vocabulary beyond the elementary and intermediate levels.
 In addition to language studies, some aspects of Hispanic/Latino cultures are introduced through the reading of contemporary fiction as well as articles.
 Practice in reading contemporary fiction and expository prose, drama, and poetry to develop reading ease and accurate comprehension beyond the elementary and intermediate levels.
 Prerequisite: Spanish 210 or placement at the 212 level.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 SPAN 236: Latin American Film in English

 Taught in English.
 An interdisciplinary study of Latin American film, from multiple perspectives: artistic, historical, political, and socio-economic.
 This course will highlight the artistic achievements of Latin American filmmakers from Argentina, Brazil, Chile, and Mexico.
 We will use selected readings from original works for films that are based on fiction.
 A number of films have been Academy Award nominees or winners.
 Further readings will include a history of Latin American cinema, movie reviews, and interviews with directors.
 The course will scrutinize the links among cultural phenomena, socio-political events, and the art of filmmaking.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: LNAM 236, CINE 236, LCTR 236